Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We have seen this procedure in the Security Main Menu.
-The User IDs, Personal IDs, Workgroups, and Passwords of Users are maintained in the Workgroup Information File (a database with the mdw extension and the Default Workgroup Information File is System.mdw).
+We discussed this procedure earlier in the Security Main Menu.
+The User IDs, Personal IDs, Workgroups, and Passwords are stored in the Workgroup Information File, a database with the .mdw extension.
+The default file used by Microsoft Access is SYSTEM.MDW.

 Creating a User Account Manually.